Concerns and controversies at the 2020 Summer Olympics: Hot weather and air-conditioning

+Concern over indoor temperatures was also raised, since, for cost reduction, Tokyo's New National Stadium was built without an air conditioner, and the roof was constructed over the spectator seating only.
 In December 2019, the Asahi Shimbun reported that, due to the dangers of hyperthermia, 206 primary schools in 24 out of 50 wards in Tokyo Prefecture had given up their tickets to the Olympic and Paralympic games, among those tickets allotted by the government to schoolchildren.
 Also, 101 additional schools told Asahi that they were considering giving up their tickets.
 According to the report, more than 70% of the private primary schools in Tokyo were planning to refrain from taking students to the Olympic and Paralympic games.

 On 23 July 2021, Russian archer Svetlana Gomboeva collapsed due to heat after the qualifying Olympic round.
 She recovered after being promptly assisted by the medical staff and by the American, British and Italian teams' doctors.

 Daniil Medvedev and Novak Djokovic suggested that organisers should delay the start times of tennis matches until the evening to avoid the hottest parts of the day, when temperatures hovered around 33 degrees Celsius.
 On 28 July 2021, Medvedev asked the umpire who would be responsible if he died during his Olympic tennis match.
-Paula Badosa, who got through to the quarter final, was forced to withdraw from the competition because she developed heatstroke in the extremely hot weather.
+Paula Badosa, who got through to the quarter-final, was forced to withdraw from the competition because she developed heatstroke in the extremely hot weather.